 - Low in calories – 36 calories.
 Swede isn’t too caloric, which is good for maintaining a healthy weight in guinea pigs.

 - Fiber – 2.5 g.
-A good amount of fibers in this vegetable.
+A good amount of fiber in this vegetable.
 The fibers contribute to healthier digestion and regular bowel emptying.

 - Sugar – 5.6 g.
-Swede may be a vegetable, but it has a high amount of sugar and this is normal for some fresh produce.
-But, this amount is too high for the guinea pigs, because they can’t digest sugars well.
+This amount is too high for the guinea pigs because they can’t digest sugars well.

 - Fat – 0.2g.
-Rutabaga is low in fat and this is another proof that your guinea pig will keep a healthy weight, and also a healthy cardiovascular system (excess fats can damage the health of the blood vessels).
+Rutabaga is low in fat and this is another proof that your guinea pig will keep a healthy weight, and also a healthy cardiovascular system.

 - Vitamin C – 42%.
 There is a lot of vitamin C in this veggie, not the optimal amount, but still very good.
 Our guinea pigs need this to survive and to be healthy because they cannot make this vitamin on their own